2025-26 STAFF ANNOUNCEMENT

 James Nash

-James Nash enters in his ninth season coaching in the program and sixth as a head coach.
-For the past three seasons, Nash has served as head coach at the 13U level.
+James Nash enters in his tenth season coaching in the program and seventh as a head coach.
+This will be his second consecutive season at the 11U level after guiding the 2013 squad to a successful season in 2024-25.
+For the previous three seasons, Nash served as head coach at the 13U level.
 In all, he has more than 15 years of coaching experience and has spent considerable time as a professional skills coach working with elite players of all ages.

 A native of Brampton, Ontario, Nash grew up playing AAA hockey in Toronto for the Mississauga Rebels of the GTHL (formerly MTHL).
 He also won an all-Ontario championship with the Brampton Maroons.
 Nash went on to play his junior hockey for the Mississauga Chargers (OPJHL) and college hockey for Humber College.